openedx/edx-django-utils/edx_django_utils/monitoring/README.rst

 Frontend Monitoring Middleware
 --------------------------------

-This middleware ``FrontendMonitoringMiddleware`` inserts frontend monitoring related HTML script tags to the response, see docstringfor details.
+This middleware ``FrontendMonitoringMiddleware`` inserts frontend monitoring related HTML script tags to the response, see docstring for details.

 Monitoring Memory Usage
 -----------------------